Gjensidige (GJF) CMD 2026 summary

 CMD 2026 summary

-Four key priorities: customer empathy, resilience, profitable growth, and sustainability, with a focus on operational excellence and technology-driven efficiency.
+Four key priorities guide operations: customer empathy, resilience, profitable growth, and sustainability, supported by strong Nordic presence and deep customer insights.

-Advanced technology, data analytics, and AI underpin competitive advantage, supporting digitalization, automation, and hyper-personalization.
+Advanced technology, data analytics, and AI underpin operational excellence, with AI embedded in pricing, risk, distribution, and claims.

-Ambitious sustainability commitments include science-based targets, net zero investment portfolio by 2050, significant CO2 reductions by 2030, and sustainable claims handling.
+Ambitious sustainability targets include net zero emissions from investments by 2050 and significant CO2 reductions and sustainable products by 2030.

 Financial targets and performance outlook